Population Health (2 wks)

 - Sports Medicine (4 weeks)- Sports medicine, physical medicine and rehabilitation (PM&R) in rehabilitation/orthopedic office settings for both pediatric and adult patients.
 Additional opportunity to serve as a team physician.

-- Longitudinal Curriculum- PGY2s are seeing their own, unique patients at their Family Medicine Center on average three to four half-days per week.
+- Longitudinal Curriculum- PGY2s are seeing their own patients at their Family Medicine Center on average three to four half-days per week.